lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 The state is used to decide whether the `FlatButton` component is highlighted or not, indicating our video has been favourited.
 Clicking this button will call the `handleFavourite` function, therefore acting as a toggle.
 Having a click about, we should end up with something similar to the screenshot below.

 ![The Final Product: Favourited Auth0 videos on React](https://cdn.auth0.com/blog/react-express-and-material-ui-in-the-wild/the-final-product-favourited-auth0-videos.png)

+{% include tweet_quote.html quote_text="Learn how to build a secure ecosystem using @auth0 for frontend authentication in @reactjs, and verifying tokens in @expressjs." %}

 ## Conclusion